The Client

 The organization had certain ideas of what changes they wanted to implement, but I knew it was necessary to conduct robust research first to understand the problem.

 I looked at websites for other nonprofits that focused on serving victims of domestic violence and analyzed how they organized the information for their services and programming.
-I determined what each nonprofit was effective at showcasing and what was difficult to understand about the design.
+I determined what each nonprofit was effective at communicating and what was difficult to understand about the design.
 This was crucial exploratory research to understand the standards of non profit websites.

 The competitor’s method of showcasing different strengths were strong models for what to represent, it laid strong groundwork for where the site can be redesigned.
+While all sites looked distinct from one another, they all had similar strengths in communicating the robust services they offered.
+Similarly, they all struggled with organizing the information in a way that guides the user to a specific task or answer.

 In order to understand objectively what needed to be changed about the website, I conducted a heuristic usability analysis.
 By going through the site pages with a fine tooth comb, I analyzed how the page wanted me to interact with its features and information, and how well that came across.
 Overall, the organization of content was the main usability issue.
 There were redundancies and irrelevant information that distracts the user and detracts from a smooth consistent experience.
 Even without understanding the user’s perspective, there were many opportunities to reorganize the website’s information architecture.
 Having a site that meets expected standards of usability is crucial to communicating trust to its audience.

-Usability Testing
+Initial Usability Testing

-User Interviews
+Qualitative User Interviews

 I was able to virtually interview 3 past survivors who had gone through the organization.
 I was constrained by the difficulty of coordinating interviews, some of them dropped off and thus the sample was a bit limited to hear the stories of targeted personas.

 Interestingly enough, a lot of the past survivors did not cite using the website extensively, and preferred to interact with the organization in person.
 It’s possible this was due to safety issues, but also due to the directness of handling things in person.
 I learned valuable information into what was difficult during their process, and how they were able to use the website to make their decisions.
+I sorted the information they shared by affinity below.

-Besides the things to implement on a heuristic level, the stories I heard from past survivors indicated that extended features were not used, and thus not currently needed.
-Based on the stories from past survivors’ interviews and the behaviors from usability, I understood that the users coming into contact with the organization and its website were understandably in time of crisis and were not looking for a website with “answers (that are) too long before you find what you’re looking for”.
 Most users preferred to communicate in person because the non profit staff can provide accurate clarifying information on programs and next steps quickly.
 Most users used the website as a means to contact the organization through a phone call.
-Despite this, past survivors also used the website and its information to make their decisions about choosing FYFJ – knowing that it served mothers and was equipped to work with kids, and had ongoing programs for the family.
+Despite this, past survivors also used the website and its information to make their decisions about choosing Freedom Youth Family and Justice Center – knowing that it served mothers and was equipped to work with kids, and had ongoing programs for the family.
 Although admittedly non surprising, the interviews with past survivors demonstrated that they used the website as the quickest path to finding out if the organization is able to help them, and then acting on that decision in by phone call.

 From evaluating the site’s usability and testing the way that others interacted with the site, it was clear that the site could do more to support this path of connecting with the organization.
 I was moved by the stories I had heard from past survivors and created a persona that aimed to sensitively capture the persona that is visiting the site and considerations about their situation to take into account